Connect AI to microM8 Apple IIe Emulator using MCP (Model Context Protocol) for ‘Vibe Coding’ and other activities…

 Also, many of us learned how to code debugging faulty magazine listings because it was our only source of new software.
 Once you can start helping the LLM debug by following program flow and learning what all the symbols do you’re on your way to being able to start writing programs yourself, or begin to refine the detail in which you describe what you want to the LLM, which does a much better job if you can describe things in terms of the language and architecture more specifically, and less broadly.

-So first we’ll look at creating a new coding conversation.
+First we’ll look at creating a new coding conversation.
 With modern LLMs luckily we don’t need to provide all of the information with every prompt, their ‘context’ or how much external information they can process has grown over time and they can reference an entire conversation, to a point.
 Conversations only last so long and if you’re not done quickly you will often need to start a new one and bring the LLM up to date.
 Also conversations are seeded with randomness and if things aren’t going well you can benefit by starting a new one.

 But for a new conversation coding Apple II Merlin assembly, you should probably provide it with a bunch of information about the Apple II, which has a lot of esoteric idiosyncrasies that have to be taken into account.